-(2) Q1 is the period from December through February, Q2 is the period from March through May, Q3 is the period from June through August.
+(1) Q1 is the period from December through February.
+Q2 is the period from March through May.
+Q3 is the period from June through August.
+Q4 is the period from September through November.

-(3) Leverage costs include interest expense, distributions to preferred stockholders and other recurring leverage expenses.
+(2) Leverage costs include interest expense, distributions to preferred stockholders and other recurring leverage expenses.

-^{(4) &}quot;Net investment loss, before income taxes" on the Statement of Operations is adjusted as follows to reconcile to Distributable Cash Flow (DCF): increased by the return of capital on MLP distributions, the value of paid-in-kind distributions, implied distributions included in direct placement discounts, and amortization of debt issuance costs; and decreased by current taxes paid.
+(3) &quot;Net investment loss, before income taxes" on the Statement of Operations is adjusted as follows to reconcile to Distributable Cash Flow (DCF): increased by the return of capital on MLP distributions, the value of paid-in-kind distributions, implied distributions included in direct placement discounts, and amortization of debt issuance costs; and decreased by current taxes paid on net investment income.